Frequently Asked Questions

 Summer time fill ups are an added benefit of the G&B Energy and Appalachian Energy Automatic Fill Service.
 Since prices are historically lower in the summer months, customers go into winter with a full fuel tank that is typically filled at a lower price.
 Summer time fill ups also allow us to utilize our work force efficiently.
 If you do not want a summer time fill up contact a customer service representative to discuss your options.

 24 hour emergency service is provided at no additional charge in the unlikely event that situations beyond our control result in a fuel outage.
 Automatic fill service is contingent on prompt payments.
 Past due account balances could result in a service interruption and/or subject to special delivery fees.
-A G&B Energy or Appalachian Energy on call representative can be reached 24 hours a day 365 days a week by calling your office.
+A G&B Energy or Appalachian Energy on call representative can be reached 24 hours a day, 365 days a year by calling your office.
 If an emergency is after our normal business hours, follow the prompts in our emergency voice mail system and an on call representative will return your call.
-Emergency numbers
+Emergency numbers.

 Will Call Delivery means that YOU must call your local office to schedule a delivery.
 With this delivery option, you are responsible for monitoring fuel levels and ordering fuel five business days before depleting your fuel supply.
 This allows your delivery to be scheduled when our delivery truck is in your area.
 If an off route/same day delivery is required extra delivery charges may apply.
 After hours deliveries for Will Call customers will result in charges at our then current after-hours rate.